 Patient outcomes are very important to us at Boston Orthotics & Prosthetics.
 Initial in-brace x-rays (x-rays with the brace on) show that most patients achieve greater than 50% correction of the primary curve when wearing the Boston Brace 3D.
 The combination of in-brace curve reduction and adherence to the prescribed wear schedule has been shown in multiple studies to reduce the risk of curve progression.
-To aid in brace wear compliance, all Boston Brace 3D braces are equipped with the iButton thermal sensor.
+To aid in brace wear adherence, all Boston Brace 3D braces are equipped with the iButton thermal sensor.

-Curve Correction is Better Than The Boston Brace Original
+Curve Correction is Better Than the Boston Brace Original

 Boston Brace 3D FAQ